The main feature of circle hooks is their inward-angled point, which gives the impression that they're unlikely to hook-up with anything at all.

 But these hooks solve this problem.

-This makes circle hooks the hooks of choice for ‘Catch and Release’ programmes - and ideal for use with the drop-back trolling technique.
+This makes these hooks the hooks of choice for 'Catch and Release' programmes - and ideal for use with the drop-back trolling technique.

 In fact he may well have had time to engulf it completely, getting the hook caught well down his throat.
-This isn't ideal even if you intend to kill the fish for the table, and if you're a sport-fisherman heartily supporting the catch-and-release ethos, then it's very bad news.
+This isn't ideal even if you intend to kill the fish for the table, and if you're a sport-fisherman heartily supporting the catch-and-release ethos, then it's very bad news indeed for both the fish and the angler.

 And even for the offshore sailor fishing to feed his crew, perhaps the fish is too big.
 No more room in the fridge?
 You won't want to kill this handsome creature unnecessarily.
 And if you've nose-rigged your lure with a circle hook you probably won't have to.